chorman0773/PokemonSMS/Specifications/TermsAndDefinitions.md

 * Ceasing operation entirely
 * Entering some sort of unspecified recovery mode
 * Taking the action, despite the violation, which may result in a meaningful or meaningless change in state
+* Taking any other meaningful or meaningless action (defined below)
 * Performing No operation
 * or Performing some action in response to the violating action which may or may not be correct (this permits implementations to "allow" comparing constants of unrelated types as well as to define the constants from ScriptHooks.md as Numbers)